Fitness to Teach rules review

 This conforms to what the PSA describes as ‘right-touch’ regulation, which is informed by these and other principles, details of which are available in the Standards of Good Regulation that they use to measure the performance of the regulators that they oversee.

-It is with reference to these standards, specifically adapted standards 14-18, that the PSA will review our rules and process.
-They will be seeking input from stakeholders to help them with this work.
+It is with reference to these standards, specifically adapted standards 14-18, that the PSA reviewed our rules and process.

 Call for views